Client API

 Results

-If successful, this call will return a JSON formatted array with the field "msg" which displays the pulse is successful or not.
+If successful, this call will return a JSON formatted array with the field "msg" which displays wether the action is successful.
 Please note that at this time, it will always return "Pulse executed." - as pulsing is an asynchronous process and the API call does not wait around for the result.
 Future versions will return the actual result of the pulse.

 {